-CSAI2122) This module aims at developing students' abilities to apply their Artificial Intelligence knowledge, information systems development skills and project management methods to develop an Artificial Intelligence application project and produce written reports in a groupwork manner.
-The students should focus on demonstrating sound skills in integrating systems analysis, systems design, problem solving, implementation and testing to complete the process of project implementation.
-The module also prepares the students for taking the Final Year Project..
+COMP3114 Information System Project (3 credits; 45 hours; Pre-requisites: COMP1122, COMP2111) This module aims to develop students' abilities to apply their information systems development skills and to work in a group to develop an application project and produce written reports.
+The students should focus on demonstrating sound skills in integrating systems analysis, systems design, problem solving, implementation and testing to complete the process of information system implementation.
+The module also prepares the students for taking the Final Year Project.